subhaze/mootools-external-favicon/README.md

 Element.getFavicons
 ===========

+Update 5:
+This plugin now uses the data- attribute instead of the class attribute to define absolute links to alternate images.

 Update 4:
 Ability to specify the favicon image size.
 I've changed the way the favicon is displayed, it used to be set as the `<a>` background image but now that I'm seeing sites (ex. twitter) using larger favicons I felt that using an actual image tag would be best in order to keep all